Helena Almeida

 She represented Portugal at the Venice Biennale in 1982 and 2005 and had a solo exhibition at the Art Institute of Chicago in 2017.

 Early life

 Almeida was born in Lisbon in 1934.
 She was the daughter of the sculptor Leopoldo de Almeida (1898–1975).
-In 1955, Almeida completed the painting course at the School of Fine Arts in Lisbon.
+In 1955, Almeida completed the painting course at the Lisbon School of Fine Arts.
 She married architect Artur Rosa.
-Their daughter Joana Rosa became an artist.
+Their daughter Joana Rosa also became an artist.
 After spending some years raising her family, in 1964 she obtained a scholarship and moved to Paris.

 Works

 Almeida exhibited for the first time in 1967.
 At this exhibit she pioneered the use of three-dimensional elements in her work, a theme she would come back to often in her later pieces.
 She wanted her work to escape the canvas and intrigue the viewer.